isomerpages/nlb-biblioasia/_podcast/Episode 4/Transcript.md

 No, I think I'm mainly concerned about the smell.
 And I'm not sure how to sun it outside my house without my neighbours complaining.
 I also don't want the flies to come.
 You need to keep a close watch in case flies come.

 Jimmy  <br>
 Do you think this would be something hipsters will do?
-You know how hipsters make their own coffee...
+You know how hipsters make their own coffee.
 They roast it properly.
 So do you think that someday there'll be hipster <i>belacan</i>?

 Toffa  <br>
 Like an artisanal <i>belacan</i>?
 Now you have like people reviving making tempeh, which is also a fermented product.
-Because there's an art and science to it, right?.
-But I don't know, maybe because <i>belacan</i>...
-Okay, tempeh is also very cheap in the supermarket.
+Because there's an art and science to it, right?
+But I don't know.
+Tempeh is also very cheap in the supermarket.
 But maybe soybeans are easier to find, easier to handle.
 Not so much smell, so it's not so intimidating.

 Jimmy  <br>
 But I think if anyone can lead the charge towards artisanal <i>belacan</i>, Toffa, it will be you.